 Contra the glib summary, that is, rather than saying that programs have behavioural semantics, it seems as if it might make more sense to say that programs declaratively, but nevertheless effectively, specify behaviour-or, perhaps more insightfully, effectively but declaratively specify effective behaviour.
 The two conditions-being procedurally meaningful, on the one hand, and declaratively representing something procedural, on the other-are not the same.
 Saying "You are a despicable fool!" may have behavioral consequences, but at least in the first instance the statement is not about behaviour.
-Conversely, such phrases as "the transition of an electron from a 2s to a 2p orbital" or "adding milk to a roux"-or for that matter, the mathematical term in the figure to the right-are about temporal behaviour, but in ordinary contexts would be expected to function as unexceptional declarative expressions.
-They are perfectly ordinary referring terms, which happen to refer to activity and process.
+Conversely, such phrases as "the transition of an electron from a 2s to a 2p orbital" or "adding milk to a roux"-or for that matter, the mathematical terms in the equation: